Tampoka/Barbershop/README.md

 Just small project made while styding on HTML Academy course.
-Html, Css and little Js.
+Html, Css and some JS.